MTE-Partnership Research Action Clusters (RACs) and Working Groups

 - MODULE(S2): Math of Doing, Understanding, Learning, and Educating for Secondary Schools: Developing mathematical knowledge and habits of mind for teaching prospective secondary mathematics teachers.

-- Actively Learning Mathematics: Reform of freshman/sophomore level mathematics courses.
+- Active Learning Mathematics: Reforming freshman/sophomore level mathematics courses.